swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 - `[5 x Int]`, using the ascii letter `x`, as an approximation for multiplication, reflecting common uses such as "a 4x4 vehicle".
 This was the choice of a previous revision of this proposal.
 - `[5 * Int]`, using the standard ASCII symbol for multiplication.
 - `[5 ⨉ Int]`, the Unicode n-ary times operator.
 This looks nice but is impractical as not keyboard-accessible.
 - `[5; Int]` is what Rust uses, but appears to have little association with "times" or "many".
-Similarly other arbitrary pu2nctuation e.g. `,` or `/`. `:` is of course ruled out as it is used for dictionary literals.
+Similarly other arbitrary punctuation e.g. `,` or `/`. `:` is of course ruled out as it is used for dictionary literals.
-- `#` does have an association with counts in some areas such as set theory, but is used a prefix operator rather than infix i.e. `[#5 Int]`.
+- `#` does have an association with counts in some areas such as set theory, but is used as a prefix operator rather than infix i.e. `[#5 Int]`.
 This is less expected than the infix form, and could also be read as "the fifth `Int`".
 It is also unclear how this would work with expressions like an array of size `5*5`.
-- No delimeter at all i.e. `[5 Int]`.
+- No delimiter at all i.e. `[5 Int]`.
 While this might be made to parse, the lack of any separator is found unsettling by some users and is less visually clear, especially once expressions are allowed instead of the `5`.

 Note that `*` is an existing operator, and may lead to ambiguity in future when expressions can be used to determine the size: `[5 * N * Int]`. `of` is clearer in this case: `[5 * N of Int]`.
 It also avoids parsing ambiguity, as the grammar does not allow two identifiers in succession.
 This becomes more important if the future direction of a value equivalent is pursued. `[2 * 2 * 2]` could be interpreted as `[2, 2, 2, 2]`, `[4, 4,]`, or `[8]`.